KorinneStegall/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Ethical Considerations

  Care should be taken to ensure that the model does not perpetuate biases based on demographic attributes such as race, gender, or ethnicity.
-Regular monitoring and evaluation should be conducted to detect and mitigate any biases present in the predictions.
+The census data itself may have biases leading to biases in predictions.
+This data does not reflect the population as a whole which can cause false representation of certain classes.
+Consideration should be given when using models as it may not be an accurate representation of income levels.

 ## Caveats and Recommendations